ndressler/SQL_Challenge/README.md

-# Project: NeuroNation_Challenge
+# Project: SQL_Challenge
-  - SQL Challenge for NeuroNation
+  - Data manipulation with Python and SQL

 # Description & Steps
   - Virtual env and project repository were created;